 GOALS in Aurora (housing 12 families): Angie Carton

-House of Hope in Englewood (housing 8 families): Marla Childers
+house of Hope in Englewood (housing 9 families): Marla Childers

 Roots of Courage (Wheat Ridge area, weekdays only, 10 families): Rebekah Hawthorne

 Some of our families are quite large.
 Please reach out if you have quantity questions.

 FOOD DONATIONS: At this time, all food donations must be in sealed packages or professionally prepared.
 We especially need individually packaged items, such as snacks, which are safer in a group setting.
-Contact Rebekah Hawthorne to arrange for drop-off.
+Contact Johnna Glover to arrange for drop-off.

 SHOP OUR WISHLIST: Family Tree works alongside people affected by child abuse, domestic violence and homelessness throughout their journey to safety and economic independence.
 Unfortunately, this already vulnerable population is at high risk.
 We are hard at work trying to keep our clients and team members as safe and healthy as possible.
 Please help us by donating these much-needed supplies and activities.
 Shop our Online Wish Lists

 FABRIC MASKS: We are collecting fabric reusable masks for our shelter residents and team members.
 Masks can be dropped off at our Administrative Office (3805 Marshall Street in Wheat Ridge) Monday-Friday between 9:30 and 4:30.
-Children's sizes and styles with ear loops are especially popular.
-They should be washable for re-use.
+Children's sizes and styles with ear loops are especially needed.
+Reusable and single use masks are welcome.
 Please contact Rebekah Hawthorne with any questions.